-Staff recommends adoption of the Ordinance on Second Reading.
+Staff recommends adoption of the second option.

 FIRST READING BACKGROUND / DISCUSSION

 In March 2017, the City adopted regulations requiring a license and prohibiting short-term rentals dependent on the zone district in which the home is located.
 The multi-year process of establishing these standards underwent several public meetings and refinements, including four work sessions with Council.
 The initial Ordinance that adopted these regulations stated the following purposes: